Joseph Nechvatal: Life and work

-His work in the early 1980s chiefly consisted of postminimalist gray graphite drawings that were often photomechanically enlarged.
-Beginning in 1979 he became associated with the artist group Colab, organized the Public Arts International/Free Speech series, he was a member of Colab in the 1980s and helped established the non-profit group ABC No Rio.
+His work in the late 1970s and early 1980s chiefly consisted of postminimal gray palimpsest-like drawings that were often photo-mechanically enlarged.
+Beginning in 1979 he became associated with the artist group Colab, organized the Public Arts International/Free Speech series, and helped established the non-profit group ABC No Rio.
 In 1983 he co-founded the avant-garde electronic art music audio project Tellus Audio Cassette Magazine.
 In 1984, Nechvatal began work on an opera called XS: The Opera Opus (1984-6) with the no wave musical composer Rhys Chatham.